 Computershare's score of 64 is higher than 79% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Computershare reported total carbon emissions of approximately 73,770,000 kg CO2e, with Scope 1 emissions at about 3,344,000 kg CO2e, Scope 2 emissions at approximately 384,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 70,042,000 kg CO2e.
-This represents a reduction from 2023, where total emissions were about 78,162,000 kg CO2e, primarily driven by a decrease in Scope 3 emissions.
+This represents a decrease from 2023, where total emissions were about 78,162,000 kg CO2e, primarily driven by reductions in Scope 3 emissions.
 Computershare has set ambitious climate commitments, aiming for a 17.5% reduction in Scope 3 emissions by 2028, covering 100% of these emissions.
 Additionally, the company has exceeded its target of reducing Scope 1 and 2 emissions by 29.4% by FY2024, as part of its science-based targets.
-Looking ahead, Computershare has committed to achieving net-zero greenhouse gas emissions across its value chain by FY2042.
-The near-term targets include an 89.3% reduction in absolute Scope 1 and 2 emissions by FY2033 from a FY2021 baseline, and a 32.5% reduction in absolute Scope 3 emissions by FY2033 from a FY2023 baseline.
-Long-term goals include a 90% reduction in both Scope 1 and 2 emissions by FY2042 and Scope 3 emissions by the same year.
-These targets align with the Science Based Targets initiative (SBTi) and reflect Computershare's commitment to addressing climate change and reducing its carbon footprint in the financial services sector.
+The long-term goal is to achieve net-zero emissions across all scopes by FY2042, with interim targets of reducing Scope 1 and 2 emissions by 89.3% by FY2033 and Scope 3 emissions by 32.5% by the same year.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect Computershare's commitment to addressing climate change within the financial services sector.
+The company’s emissions data and reduction targets are not cascaded from any parent organization, indicating a direct commitment to sustainability from Computershare itself.

 Access structured emissions data, company-specific emission factors, and source documents

-Computershare's Scope 3 emissions, which increased by 4% last year and decreased by approximately 24% since 2020, demonstrating supply chain emissions tracking.
-Nearly all of their carbon footprint comes from suppliers and value chain emissions, representing nearly all emissions under the GHG Protocol, with "Purchased Goods and Services" being the largest emissions source at 42% of Scope 3 emissions.
+Computershare's Scope 3 emissions, which increased by 69% last year and increased by approximately 2% since 2020, demonstrating supply chain emissions tracking.
+Nearly all of their carbon footprint comes from suppliers and value chain emissions, representing nearly all emissions under the GHG Protocol, with "Purchased Goods and Services" being the largest emissions source at 59% of Scope 3 emissions.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.